-HIS260 HISTORY OF PREMODERN ART & DESIGN Credits: 3
+HIS260 HISTORY OF PREMODERN ART & DESIGN Credits: 3 Schedule: 3 hours weekly [Lecture (3)]

 This course provides an introduction to the history of pre-modern art and design from the ancients to the Industrial Revolution.
 Some of the topics explored may include the relationship between the art and design disciplines (graphic design, product design, architecture, textile design, interior design, and fashion), as well as the dialogue between art and design history and art and design theory.